User Accounts Certification Process for Super Account Administrators (SAA)

 Note for Organizations That Only Maintain an SAA Account

-Effective April 2020, organizations that do not have other users and/or administrators in addition to their SAA (often referred to as SAA-only organizations) will have the option to certify but are not required.
-FINRA and other regulators will not follow up, and the SAA's account will not be disabled for failure to certify.
+Organizations that do not have other users and/or administrators in addition to their SAA (often referred to as SAA-only organizations) will have the option to certify, but are not required, unless the firm has access to the Consolidated Audit Trail (CAT).
+Firms with one or more accounts with access to CAT must certify.
+FINRA and other regulators will not follow up with SAA-only organizations that are not required to certify, and the SAA's account will not be disabled for failure to certify.

 Are There Consequences for Organizations That Do Not Complete the Certification?